-Typical genera are: Potamogeton, Stuckenia, Zannichellia, Najas and Elodea ponds in the Western United States.
+Typical genera are: Potamogeton, Stuckenia, Zannichellia, Najas and Elodea

+These genera of aquatic, mostly freshwater plants are commonly found in lakes and ponds in the Western United States.
 These plants are commonly known as pondweeds and the proliferation of these plants may interfere with the beneficial uses of the waterbody.